coffee2code/one-click-close-comments/readme.txt

 * Change: Use `wp_doing_ajax()` for official detection of use of AJAX
 * Change: Split paragraph in README.md's "Support" section into two
 * Change: Note compatibility through WP 5.1+
+* Change: Remove support for versions of WordPress older than 4.7
 * Change: Update copyright date (2019)
 * Change: Update License URI to be HTTPS